-- Section 10.
-Section 13-13-205, MCA, is amended to read: - "13-13-205.
-When ballots to be available for absentee voting.
-(1) Except as provided in subsection (2), the election administrator shall ensure that ballots for an a polling place election not conducted by mail are available for absentee voting at least as follows: - (a) for an election conducted on a primary or general election day: - (i) 25 30 days prior to election day for an election not covered under subsection (1) (b) for absentee voting in person; or - (ii) 25 day prior to the election for mailing to absentee voters; and - (b) 20 days prior to election day for a special purpose district or school district election, except that ballots for a conservation district election held on primary or general election day must be available as provided under subsection (1)(a). - (2) A federal election ballot requested by an absent uniformed services or overseas elector pursuant to Title 13, chapter 21, must be sent to the elector as soon as the ballot is printed but not later than 45 days in advance of the election."
+- (a) an election is held; - (b) a person's name is written in on the ballot; - (c) the person is qualified for and seeks election to the office for which the person's name was written in; and - - Section 9.
+Section 13-13-205 , MCA, is amended to read: - "13-13-205.
+When ballots to be available for absentee voting. - (1) Except as provided in subsection (2), the election administrator shall ensure that ballots for an a polling place election not conducted by mail are available for absentee voting at least as follows: - (a) $\underline{\text{for an election conducted on a primary or general election}}$ day: - $\underline{\text{(i)}}$ $\underline{25}$ $\underline{30}$ days prior to election day for an election not covered under subsection (1)(b) for absentee voting in person; and - (ii) 25 day prior to the election for mailing ballots to absentee voters; and - (b) 20 days prior to election day for a special purpose district or school district election, except that ballots for a conservation district election held on a primary or general election day must be available as provided under subsection (1)(a). - (2) A federal election ballot requested by an absent uniformed services or overseas elector pursuant to Title 13, chapter 21, must be sent to the elector as soon as the ballot is printed but not later than 45 days in advance of the election."